python3statement/python3statement.github.io/_practicalities/intro.md

  $ pip install pip --upgrade

-Use the followign to check pip version
+Use the following to check pip version

 You have various choices: